Cheap Will UK — From £69, Legally Valid

 All ClearLegacy prices on our pricing page are inclusive of any applicable taxes.
 The number you see is the number you pay.

-No. £69 covers the will, the estate-planner review, signing instructions, secure digital storage of the unsigned copy, and one free amendment in the first 12 months.
+No. £69 covers the will, the automated review, signing instructions, secure digital storage of the unsigned copy, and one free amendment in the first 12 months.
 There is no monthly fee, no storage charge, no surprise invoice.

 Mirror wills are £99 for the pair — saving £39 compared to two single wills.
 That's the cheapest reviewed mirror-will service in the UK.